marcduiker/azure-functions-university/lessons/PowerShell/http/README.md

 ## 7. More info

 - For more info about the HTTP Trigger have a look at the official [Azure Functions HTTP Trigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=powershell) documentation.

+## 8. Feedback

+We love to hear from you!
+Was this lesson useful to you?
+Is anything missing?
+Let us know in a [Feedback discussion post](https://github.com/marcduiker/azure-functions-university/discussions/new?category=feedback&title=Powershell%20HTTP%20Lesson) here on GitHub.

 ---
 [🔼 Lessons Index](../../README.md)